Cosmetic Eyelid Surgery (Blepharoplasty)

 An upper eyelid blepharoplasty is performed for people who have droopy, overhanging eyelid skin that impairs vision, causes frequent blinking and eye fatigue, looks unsightly causing a cosmetic problem, or prevents the application of make up.
 It can be combined with ptosis surgery if there is an associated droop of the upper eyelid itself.
 An eyebrow ptosis (drooping of the eyebrows) contributes to the problem and may need to be addressed at the same time.

-A lower eyelid blepharoplasty is also performed on people who have “puffy” lower eyelids or eye “bags” that may look unsightly.
-An edited video of Mr Leatherbarrow undertaking a lower lid transconjunctival blepharoplasty with fat repositioning at his clinic Face & Eye under “twilight anaesthesia” can be seen by clicking here.
-The video shows the surgery being undertaken without bleeding with the use of a Colorado needle.
+A lower eyelid blepharoplasty is also performed on people who have “puffy” lower eyelids or eye “bags” that may look unsightly, or loose folds of skin.
+An edited video of a patient undergoing a lower lid transconjunctival blepharoplasty with fat repositioning at the Face & Eye Clinic under “twilight anaesthesia” can be seen by clicking here.
+The video shows the surgery being undertaken without any bleeding with the use of a Colorado needle instead of a blade and scissors.

 A consultation with an expert oculoplastic surgeon can provide a comprehensive assessment of your cosmetic eyelid problem, and a discussion of the available treatment options.
-It is important that other potential medical problems are excluded as an underlying cause of the complaint e.g. an underactive thyroid gland can cause puffy eyelids.
+Before any surgery is undertaken it is very important that other potential medical problems are excluded as an underlying cause of the complaint e.g. an underactive thyroid gland can cause puffy eyelids.

-Click here to watch a short video of a patient showing her result and talking about her experience of undergoing an upper lid blepharoplasty and a brow lift operation by Mr Leatherbarrow at his clinic Face & Eye under “twilight anaesthesia”
+Click here to watch a short video of a patient showing her result and talking about her experience of undergoing an upper lid blepharoplasty and a brow lift operation the Face & Eye Clinic under “twilight anaesthesia”

 N.B.
 The Department of Health provides the following recommendations for blepharoplasty surgery: